patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_
 _-Describe the ways in which interfaces support Python code design.<br>
 -Write a Python program which applies interfaces.<br>
--Define the metrics by which an object oriented program can be assessed._<br>
+-Define the metrics by which an object oriented program can be assessed._<br>-->

 ## Codio Activity
 - [Encapsulation](https://github.com/patzsantos/e-portfolio-uoeo/tree/module2/oop/Unit%206/Encapsulation)- Screenshots of some of the reading questions I answered for the Encapsulation module in Codio.<br>